 How PBGC Operates

-The Pension Benefit Guaranty Corporation (PBGC) protects the retirement benefits of more than 40 million workers and retirees.
+The Pension Benefit Guaranty Corporation (PBGC) protects the retirement benefits of nearly 40 million workers and retirees.
 For more information on PBGC and the people we help, please visit our Who We Are page.

 Where the money comes from

 - PBGC revenue does not come from the use of general fund tax dollars

 - Insurance premiums paid by nearly 24,000 insured defined benefit pension plans

 - assets from terminated trusteed plans

 - Recoveries from companies that sponsored failed plans

 - Net premium revenue totaled about $3.7 billion in 2015